SeeedDocument/ODYSSEY-STM32MP157C/README.md

 **A. Wi-Fi Settings**

-Configure the ODYSSEY – STM32MP157C network through the network management tool `connmanctl`, which has been installed on the Seeed NPi-STM32MP157C image.
+Configure the ODYSSEY – STM32MP157C network through the network management tool `connmanctl`, which has been installed on the ODYSSEY -STM32MP157C image.
 Follow these instructions to easily complete the configuration.

 ```
 robot@ev3dev:~$ sudo connmanctl